• Home

 Know When to Visit

 After determining where to visit, you should now settle on the ideal time to plan your trip.
-Again, work with local African tour operators to help you hon down on the best month to visit the destinations in your bucket list.
+Again, work with local African tour operators like to help you hon down on the best month to visit the destinations in your bucket list.

 As a general guide on the best time to visit Africa, North Africa is predominantly an arid climate, with very high temperatures and little precipitation all year round.
 However, the temperatures are often cool around the mountain areas and can drop to below zero at night.
 If you can stand the heat, then you can tour this region at any time of the year.